sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Jetrail Data Annalysis
 ======================

 This workflow reads in a dataset.
-It then Calculates the monthly trend in JetRail Dataset and annalysing using graph.
+It then calculates the monthly trend in JetRail Dataset and annalyses using graph.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Extract date time field.
+* Extracts date time field.
-* Calculate count per months.
+* Calculates count per month.
-* Execute query for months.
+* Executes query for months.
-* prints the results.
+* Print the results.
-* Graphical annalysis.
+* Graphical analysis.

 .. figure:: ../../_assets/tutorials/analytics/jetrail-data-annalysis/1.PNG
    :alt: Jetrail Data Annalysis